MRU-COMP1502-201901/COMP-1502-001-W19/assignment/1/assignment1.md

 * number,
 * and position (left wing (LW), right wing (RW), centre (C), or defence (D).

 For simplicity's sake, assume that all of their roster information will be stored as strings (including birth date and height).
-You can use a String to encode their posisition or you can use an **enum**.
+You can use a String to encode their possession or you can use an **enum**.

 Play information includes information about what they've done in the games they've played.
 This includes: